TimKrauseDev/oBundle-Test/README.md

 ### Link
-Here is the link to the live template in action: https://obundle-test.mybigcommerce.com/special-items/
+Link to the Special Items page: <strong>https://obundle-test.mybigcommerce.com/special-items/</strong>
+Preview Code: <strong>dcajajdqoi</strong>

 ### Overview of Tasks
 1. Create a product called Special Item which will be assigned to a new category called Special Items.
 Be sure to add at least 2 images during the product creation.